-First, Steve Kerr could never play basketball like Steph Curry can, even in his prime.
+- Steve Kerr could never play basketball as well as Steph Curry can, even in his prime.
 Kerr was a good player; Curry is a superstar.
 But that doesn’t stop Coach Kerr from being a mentor.
-Perfect for brain breaks, wrapping up the day, indoor recess, or to analyze interesting strategies.
-Learn more...

-Second, Kerr doesn’t give a vague platitude, or, worse, deny that Curry is having a bad game.
+- Kerr doesn’t give a vague platitude, or, worse, deny that Curry is having a bad game.
 Instead, he acknowledges the problem and then offers specific and truthful praise: you’re not scoring well right now, but the team does better when you’re on the court.
-Compare that with, “Don’t worry, champ.
+Compare that with something like, “Don’t worry, champ.
 You’re still a great guy!”

 All three of these are applicable to us as teachers:

 - Just as many of Kerr’s players are better than he ever was, we are frequently faced with students who can already out-think and often out-perform us.
 That doesn’t mean we can’t be their mentors.

 - When students are in a rough patch, we have to acknowledge that their problems are real (even if we have never experienced those problems).
 We can’t offer generic praise.
 Kids see right through that — and then they worry that they can’t trust any praise from adults see more on this.